sctg-development/vite-react-heroui-auth0-template/README.md

 **If you appreciate my work, please consider giving it a star! 🤩**

-## With OAuth2 authentication ?

-If you are looking for a template with OAuth2 authentication, you can check out my other repository: [vite-react-heroui-auth0-template](https://github.com/sctg-development/vite-react-heroui-auth0-template) which is the same template with an OAuth2 authentication layer implemented via a free tier on [Auth0](https://auth0.com).

 ## Live demo

 [<img width="1271" alt="demo" src="https://github.com/user-attachments/assets/f41f1fc3-ab50-40af-8ece-af4602812cc3" />](https://sctg-development.github.io/vite-react-heroui-auth0-template)